 2 people favorited this theater

 The Broadway Theatre was the bigest luxury cine/variety theatre to be built in Eccles and designed by architect Joseph Gomersall — one half of the pair of famous British cinema architects Drury & Gomersall.
-There was no expense spared for the Broadway Theatre which was built at the cost of £70,000 a fair amount in 1932.
+There was no expense spared for the Broadway Theatre which was built for the J.F.
+Emery Circuit at the cost of £70,000 a fair amount in 1932.
 It was equipped with a Christie 3Manual theatre organ.

 The theatre was principally used for movies but was capable of taking touring theatrical productions and accomodating local theatrical groups and variety acts.

 Amongst the famous names that appeared on its stage was George Formby.